-Custodial Credit Risk for investments is the risk that, in the event of the failure of a counterparty, the System will not be able to recover the value of the investments that are in the possession of the counterparty.
+Custodial Credit Risk

 The System does not have a general policy addressing custodial credit risk, but it is the practice that all investments are held by the System's agent in the System's name, except the hedge fund investment and hedge funds where the assets in the hedge funds are held in the name of the trustee of the trust or general partnership.
 The System retains investment managers that specialize in the investment of a particular asset class.
 Investment managers are subject to the guidelines and controls established in the investment policy and contract executed with the Board of Trustee.
 The System utilized a third party (Northern Trust) as custodian over the System's assets.